MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 **When you restore a work item, the following actions occur:**

 - Causes a new revision of the work item to be made
-- Updates the Changed By/Changed Date fields to support traceability
+- Updates the **Changed By/Changed Date** fields to support traceability
 - Becomes queryable
 - All fields remain unchanged
-- History contains 2 new revisions, one for deletion, and one for restore
+- History contains two new revisions, one for deletion, and one for restore
-- Reattaches WIT extensions
+- Reattaches work tracking extensions
 - Updates charts accordingly, CFD, velocity, burndown and lightweight charts are updated to include the restored work items
 - Restores trend data
-- Adds the work item back to the data warehouse/cube similar
+- Adds the work item back to the data warehouse/cube
 - Sets the area or iteration path fields to the root node if the previous area path or iteration paths were deleted.

 ::: moniker-end